ryanlimdx/CafeManager/README.md

 Make sure to whitelist the IP address you will be using in Mongo Atlas.

-#### Step 4.
+### Step 4: Run the application
 Start the frontend and backend by running the following command in the main directory:

 ```bash
 npm start